 Another misgiving of solar is that it isn’t a perfect fit for everyone.
 In fact, potential customers go through a screening process before receiving a quote.

-If you don’t qualify the solar company may give you an average cost, but it won’t be custom to your home’s energy needs.
-Which means the estimate won’t be accurate.
+If you don’t qualify, the solar company may give you an average cost but it won’t be customized to your home’s energy needs.
+This means the estimate won’t be accurate.
 However, if you don’t qualify, you won’t be able to install solar anyway, so getting a personalized quote would be pointless.

 The Benefits of Solar Energy